wp-plugins/captain-up/README.md

 The source code for this plugin is available on [Captain Up's GitHub account](https://github.com/CaptainUp/wordpress-captainup).
 Pull Requests and issues are welcome.

 ## Changelog

+###### 1.4.0

+* Support for WordPress 3.5.2 and 3.6.0

+* You can now select the default leaderboard for the Leaderboard widget.
+There are four options: All Time, Monthly, Weekly and Daily.
+This can be set in the Widgets tab or inside the Shortcodes.

+* Fixed an issue with Cloudflare's Rocket Loader.

 ###### 1.3.1